 Make recovery a priority

-The holidays can be incredibly stressful for those recovering from addiction treatment.
-These days drugs and alcohol are a central part of many parties around Ontario.
+can be incredibly stressful for those recovering from addiction treatment.
+These days drugs and alcohol are a key component of many parties around Ontario.
 For instance, say you’re expecting to be around alcohol.
-Before leaving home, think about your response to reject it when you’re offered a drink.
+Before leaving home, think about your response in rejection.
+You can say ” Thank you, but I have to decline”.
+You can also try out the following responses:

-- Keep it simple: Do this by saying you’re not interested tonight or saying you have to get an early start tomorrow.
+- Keep it to the point: Do this by saying you’re not interested tonight or saying you have an early day the next day

-- Try humour: You don’t need to announce your sobriety.
+- Try humour: There is no need to talk about sobriety.
 Except you choose to do so personally.
 You can divert the offering with humour.

 - Finally, if you feel comfortable, you can let your hosts know your situation.